IT-Syndikat/its-network-docs/access-points/README.md

 ITS WiFi Access Points Setup
 ============================

-We build the access points in use at the space using the LEDE/OpenWrt image builder.
+We build the access points in use at the space using the OpenWrt image builder.
 The deployed images are completely hands-off.
 No configuration of the running firmware should be necessary as all the device specific setup is done using `/etc/uci-defaults/` by keying off the device's MAC address.